glowmouse/beefocus/indi_docs/indi_usage_docs.md

 If the focuser's hardware supports a home switch the focuser will automatically move to it's home, or zero position, the first time INDI connects.
 The sync switch can also be used to set the Focuser's current absolute position.
-In this example the Sync switch is used to reser the absolute position to 0.
+In this example the Sync switch is used to reset the absolute position to 2000.

 ![alt text](https://raw.githubusercontent.com/glowmouse/beefocus/master/indi_docs/con_sim_abs_dst_sync_before.png "Sync Before")
 ![alt text](https://raw.githubusercontent.com/glowmouse/beefocus/master/indi_docs/con_sim_abs_dst_sync_after.png "Sync After")